tomtor/avr-modern-rust/README.md

 The example code uses the serial USART and flashes leds nad some dummy calculations.

-I will add code for the realtime counter.
+Also contains sleep code for the RTC realtime counter.

 Credits to the author of https://github.com/Rahix/avr-device for his Rust crates and examples!